mmiah00/My-Shell/README.md

 ## Bugs
     - Output redirection > was able to work (hopefully) and write to the file when running ls -l > file for example.
 However, w > whofile leaves the file blank for some reason.
+    - two or more semicolons back does not work

 ## Our Features
     - Forks and execute commands.
 Commands with unnecessary spaces at the beginning and end will still be